Tommyl404/Low-Memory-Generation-of-Permutations/README.md

 **Dealer algorithms from [arXiv:2505.01287](https://arxiv.org/abs/2505.01287) integrated with [RLCard](https://github.com/datamllab/rlcard).**

-This repository implements four card-dealer algorithms — BitmapDealer, FisherYatesDealer, AdaptiveThresholdDealer, and PerfectDealer — with a uniform interface, and integrates them into RLCard as two custom environments:
+This repository implements four card-dealer algorithms: BitmapDealer, FisherYatesDealer, AdaptiveThresholdDealer, and PerfectDealer with a uniform interface, and integrates them into RLCard as two custom environments:

 | Environment ID | Description |
 |---|---|